 Living Goods believes that to scale and ensure the sustainability of our impact we must enable governments to adopt high impact elements of our approach and support them until they fully own the system.
 We avoid short-term projects, focusing instead on creating platforms that can sustainably scale and endure.
-By deepening our collaboration with national and local governments in Uganda and Kenya, we are creating new models for what successful public-private partnerships in community health can look like.
+By deepening our collaboration with national and local governments in Uganda, Kenya, and Burkina Faso we are creating new models for what successful public-private partnerships in community health can look like.
 Our proven results have influenced policymakers in both countries to expand the range of high-impact health services and treatments that CHWs can provide, and strengthen their focus on developing comprehensive budgets and operational systems.

 In addition to working closely with governments, we have also partnered with numerous implementing partners, including three of the largest in the world.
 This not only helps them replicate our approaches and methods but also provides us with valuable learnings and insights.
 Since 2007, Living Goods has supported BRAC in Uganda on health strategy, business planning, procurement, mobile technology, impact, and measurement.
 We helped secure the majority of the financing for BRAC CHWs for the last decade.
 Living Goods is also helping Population Services International (PSI) in Myanmar to adapt our approach to improve the impact and sustainability of its Sun Primary Health network.
 Living Goods helped PSI with every aspect of the system, from financial modeling and impact planning to product selection, sourcing, and CHW recruitment.
 The network in Myanmar is now viewed as an exemplar in the country and is poised for further expansion.
 In Zambia, we worked with CARE to design and build a cost-effective health worker platform based closely on the Living Goods approach and supported impact planning, supply chain management, mobile tools, performance management, the hiring of CHWs, and other operational matters.